glener10/rotating-pairs-front/documentation/useCases.md

 - Fix all console log errors
 - Implement the look of site (css)
-- Create an icon, suggest two people and something related to randomization.
 - Make the project internacional, so many languages.

 ## New Features